 Skill 3: Recall (“Come”)

 Name one skill we never ever want to teach our puppy?
+Which of the 3 skills have you found most useful?
 Put your comments below.